ParkingGPT/backend/Readme.md

 - **public/:** Static files (CSS, JS).
 ---

-If you want to learn how to parse a json dataset, look at the json-parser-example.js [here](https://github.com/INRIX-Aashay-Motiwala/INRIX_Hack_Client_Server_ExpressJS_Demo/blob/main/json-parser-example.js)
+If you want to learn how to parse a JSON Dataset, look at the json-parser-example.js [Example](https://github.com/INRIX-Aashay-Motiwala/INRIX_Hack_Client_Server_ExpressJS_Demo/blob/main/json-parser-example.js)

 **Happy Hacking!**